mjopenglsdl/small3d/README.md

 	cd build
 	cmake ..
 	cmake --build .

+On Windows, you need to do this, adding some configuration parameters, depending on your development setup.
+For example:

+	cd build
+	cmake -G "Visual Studio 14 2015 Win64" ..
+	cmake --build . --config Release

 This will compile our program.
 Inside the build/bin directory, there should be a ball (or ball.exe) executable.
 At this point though, it doesn't do much.
 Time to add our ball to the mix.
 Back in main.cpp, we include small3d's SceneObject class, right under the inclusion of the renderer class (or above it, it doesn't matter):